cristaldotgema/Anomaly-Project/docs/anomaly-rising-characters/Main Cast/Jacob Anders.md

 Jacob builds computers and makes useless apps in her spare time (EX: the annoying volume sliders competition on Reddit.)
 She sprinkles kaomoji into her programming notes.
 Jacob enjoys discovering flaws and exploits, and anonymously alerts websites to glitches they should patch.

 Jacob's habit of falling asleep and forgetfulness is eased by her friends.
-Typically, Mikiya, Mikko, Len, Sokemui, and Heavenly are the ones carrying Jacob to bed or reminding her to eat.
+Typically, Mikiya, Mikko, Len, Kemui, and Heavenly are the ones carrying Jacob to bed or reminding her to eat.

 ### Fighting Technique